-All invoices received through the mail are accumulated by the Senior Accountant.
+All invoices received through the mail and through email are accumulated by the Accounting Clerk.
 Invoices for purchased goods or services are matched with purchase orders, receiving reports, shipping reports and/or any other authorizations required.
-The Senior Accountant prepares the check requests (Check Request Form) for these invoices as well as invoices for recurring monthly expenses and lease and rental agreements.
+The Accounting Clerk prepares the check requests (Check Request Form) for these invoices as well asinvoices for recurring monthly expenses and lease and rental agreements.
 General ledger accounts to be charged are determined by the authorization document or the Chief Financial Officer.